Countess Morphy: Biography

 Marcelle Azra Hincks was born in New Orleans, Louisiana in 1883, to Edgar Hincks and Louise Pemberton Hincks.
 She moved to England as a young girl, residing in Kensington in 1891 with her mother and elder half-siblings Lili and John Pemberton.
 The head of the household was Alfred du Cros, managing director of a mining corporation who was born in Ireland.
 The four servants living in the house indicate a comfortable middle-class existence.
 Her father died in Louisiana in 1901, after which her mother remarried to Alfred du Cros.
 On occasion, Marcelle used this surname.

-She became a naturalized British subject in 1916 and in 1934 was married in Fulham to Ellert Webster Forbes.
+She became a naturalised British subject in 1916 and in 1934 was married in Fulham to Ellert Webster Forbes.
 She died at a comparatively early age only four years later in 1938 at "Sorrento", Lyme Regis, the "beloved wife of Major Ellert Forbes".

 She is buried in the Church of St Candida and Holy Cross in Whitchurch Canonicorum, for, in 1939, Ellert Forbes, in a letter to The Times appealing for funds for the restoration of that church, mentions that his wife is buried there not far from the tomb of Saint Candida.
 He thinks this might be of note to those interested in “international gastronomy”, and that “It was not her only aim to teach the appreciation of good food, but she hoped that by telling us how other nations fared, we might learn to understand each other better and to live more peaceably.”

 There is a story behind her adoption of the name Countess Morphy.
 In the eighteenth century, an Irish aristocrat, Michael Morphy, took his family to Spain.
 A son, Don Diego Morphy, settled in Louisiana.
 He was in San Domingo when the French Revolution began and fled aboard an English ship to Charleston, South Carolina.
 By a second marriage he had a daughter, Emma, who married David Hincks.
 Marcelle was a descendant of this union, giving her some connection with the surname Morphy.